To conserve, protect and restore North America’s coldwater fisheries and their watersheds.

 Collegiate Peaks Chapter works in the upper Arkansas River Valley, in central Colorado.
 The chapter has over 300 members.
 Its projects run from doing habitat restoration and stream access maintenance to advocating for responsible public policies, and working with a variety of agencies on conservation projects.
 The chapter offers fly fishing classes, a middle school enrichment program called “Stream Explorers”, and sponsors youth fishing derbies.
 Volunteers usually put in about 3,000 hours a year to conserve, protect, and restore coldwater fisheries and their watersheds.
-The chapter also provides $9,000 annually for scholarships.
+The chapter also provides up to $12,000 annually for scholarships.

 About Trout Unlimited